 This statement sets out the corporate governance procedures that are in place.

-The Board of directors (the ‘Board’) consists of a Non-Executive Chairman, three Executive Directors and two Non-Executive Directors.
+The Board of directors (the ‘Board’) consists of a Non-Executive Chairman, two Executive Directors and two Non-Executive Directors.

 The responsibilities of the Non-Executive Chairman and the Chief Executive Officer are clearly divided.
 The Chairman is responsible for overseeing the running of the board, ensuring that no individual or group dominates the Board’s decision making and ensuring that the Non-Executive Directors are properly briefed on matters.
 Prior to each Board meeting, Directors are sent an agenda and Board papers for each agenda item to be discussed.
 Additional information is provided when requested by the Board or individual Directors.